ahoys/discaptcha/readme.md

 1. Enables writing and speaking permissions of `@everyone` role.
 2. Removes the verified role (this will remove the role from the members too).

+## Permissions

+The bot requires the "Administrator" permission and the role should be on top of the other roles (first priority).

+Security wise, it's a good idea to give this role only to Discaptcha.

 ## Security

 This bot does not store messages or user information.
 Everything happens in-memory as there are no databases involved.
+The log may contain usernames and ids.

 ## FAQ